harlan-zw/nuxt-delay-hydration/README.md

   <summary><b>Should I use this module</b></summary>

 The module is tested on simple full-static Nuxt.js (SSG) apps, such as documentation, blogs and misc content sites.
-It will not run in any other mode at this stage.
+If you aren't running this mode, look into [vue-lazy-hydration](https://github.com/maoberlehner/vue-lazy-hydration).

 The following optimisations should be done prior to using this module:
 - [LCP](https://web.dev/lcp/)